choprahetarth/Predicting-Deep-Fashion-Attributes/README.md

 3. Experiment logging was not done, adding them could have helped analyze more hyperparamters and infer from more stats such as confusion matrix.
 4. "N/A" was treated here as "-1", basically treating it as a separate class.
 Imputing them with mean or dropping the columns would have added additional bias.
 Also while predicting the same on the test data, a function could have been added which would make sure that if a predicted "1" is not found in the predicted list, it would infer it as "N/A".
 5. Fine-Tuning the models were also tried by un-freezing the layers, but since the training took more time so it wasn't completed.
 However, functionality is added.
-6. I wanted to implement a different type of architecture, which can be seen in the JPEG file below.
-However, I was not able to implement it.
-It bascially would have been 3 Models within a single one.
-(Just like Flixstock treats individual tasks using individual models, fully connected in a single NN).
-7. Training could have been faster using autoencoded/compressed images, will probably try that later.
+6. Training could have been faster using autoencoded/compressed images, will probably try that later.